 Choosing a puppy is an important process.
-Without wanting to take the gloss off your momentous decision, too many dogs end up in rescue shelters or worst still, are euthanased when the relationship between a dog and its owner goes wrong.
-The largest cause of death of puppies under 12 months in Australia is euthanasia due to behavioural problems.
+Without wanting to take the gloss off your momentous decision, too many dogs end up in rescue shelters or worst still, are euthanazed when the relationship between a dog and its owner goes wrong.
+The largest cause of death of puppies under 12 months in Australia is euthanasia due to behavioral problems.

 Your puppy will be with you for a long time so it's important to get it right.
 Here are some useful pointers:

 Veterinarians, groomers, toys, dog-friendly hotels, it all adds up!
 To be a responsible puppy and dog owner you need time, money and energy.
 Adult dogs need regular exercise and training whilst costs can be considerable, not to mention a sofa or two if things don't turn out quite as they should.

 Too many puppies end up as abandoned or destroyed dogs because people don't see beyond that bundle of cheekiness and consider the rational, practical aspects of dog ownership.

 Do you eventually want to be able to run 10 miles a day with your dog or just walk him around to all your friends' houses to show him off?
 Are you a dab hand with the clippers or the Barber from Hellsville?
 Lots of people buy a puppy because they like their appearance without taking into account the needs and temperament of that particular breed.

 Choosing a puppy like a Border Collie for example is not wise if you or someone else in your family is rarely home or don't have the time to devote to your puppy's requirements for physical and mental exercise.
 It is important that you are clear on the type of dog you are getting so you know what to expect.
 You should also take into consideration your own health and age.

 Your veterinarian will be your source of advice on a whole range of matters such as puppy care to crate training and it's important you feel comfortable with him/her and the philosophy of the practice.
 Find one in your area who you like and trust.